Case deBruijn

-Case deBruijn (born April 11, 1960) is a Dutch former American football punter and placekicker who played one game in the National Football League (NFL) for the Kansas City Chiefs as well as two seasons in the United States Football League (USFL) for the Oklahoma/Arizona Outlaws.
-He played college football at Idaho State and was drafted in the eighth round (214th overall) of the 1982 NFL Draft by the Chiefs.
+Case deBruijn (born April 11, 1960) is a Dutch former player of American football who was a punter and placekicker.
+He played one game in the National Football League (NFL) for the Kansas City Chiefs as well as two seasons in the United States Football League (USFL) for the Oklahoma/Arizona Outlaws.
+He played college football for the Idaho State Bengals and was selected in the eighth round of the 1982 NFL draft by the Chiefs.